KarthikSaladi047/Jenkins-Project/README.md

 - $AZURE_CLIENT_ID
 - $AZURE_TENANT_ID

 ### If we use Jenkins:latest continer as Jenkins server, we don't need to install node.js and Azure CLI as they are pre installed.
-We can use following code.
+We can use following code.(Jenkinsfile)
 ```
 pipeline {
     agent {